ibm-cloud-docs/satellite/link-endpoints.md

  ```
  {: pre}

-4. Use the {{site.data.keyword.satelliteshort}} Link connector host name and node port to test the connection to your destination resource.
+4. Use the {{site.data.keyword.satelliteshort}} Link connector host name and port to test the connection to your destination resource.
  ```
  curl http://<linkconnector_hostname>:<nodeport>
  ```